ankitects/anki-manual/src/getting-started.md

     English: Hello
     Page: 12

-In Anki, this collection of related information is called a _note_, and each piece of information is called a _field_.
-So we can say that this type of note has three fields: "French", "English", and "Page".
+In Anki, this collection of related information is called a _note_ and each piece of information is contained in a _field_.
+In this example, the note has three fields: "French", "English", and "Page".

 To add and edit fields, click the "Fields…​" button while adding or